Guidelines for the Rezoning Process

 Applying for a Rezoning

-If you are the owner or option holder of a piece of property and wish to petition for rezoning, the process is started by submitting an application and filing fee to the Department of Planning & Economic Development, located on the sixth floor of the City Hall Plaza.
+If you are the owner or option holder of a piece of property and wish to petition for rezoning, the process is started by submitting an application and filing fee to the Development Services Department, located at Marshfield City Hall.

 To complete the application you need to know: